MadTiger2409/SimpleBlog/README.md

 # SimpleBlog
-Simple implementation of the blog with basic functionality.
+Simple implementation of the blog with basic functionalities.

 ## Table of contents
 * [Technologies](#technologies)